 China continued to lead outward investment from emerging economies, in spite of a decline (18%) in outflows for the second consecutive year, which put an end to the virtually continuous upward trend in Chinese OFDI since the early 2000s.
 This trend reflects a convergence of factors.
 On the one hand, the Chinese government took a number of measures to curb and better supervise Chinese firms' overseas investment after massive capital outflows (in particular large-scale overseas M&As) in 2016 and 2017 (Casanova and Miroux, 2018).
 On the other hand, Chinese investment faces increased scrutiny from host countries - governments have grown increasingly concerned with the recent wave of Chinese investments and their pronounced interest in high tech or other sensitive sectors.
 A number of developed countries like the U.S., Europe and Australia have enacted screening mechanisms on inward FDI, often on national security grounds (Casanova and Miroux, forthcoming).
-Still, China remains one of the largest outward investors in the world (with nearly \$130 billion), ranking second behind Japan (Figure 2.5 b).
+Still, China remains one of the largest outward investors in the world (with nearly \$130 billion), ranking second behind Japan (Figure 2.5).

 Figure 2.5.
-Outward FDI flows from E20 countries (USD billions), and share in global OFDI flows Figure 2.5 a.
+Outward FDI flows from E20 countries (USD billions), and top economies by outward FDI flows a.
 Outward FDI flows (USD billions), in E20 countries and share in global OFDI flows (2000 - 2018)

-Figure 2.5 b.
-Comparison of top 15 economies in outward FDI flows (USD billions), in 2000, 2010 and 2018
+b.
+Top 15 economies by outward FDI flows (USD billions), in 2000, 2010 and 2018